bjosit/Coldcode/README.md

 This way you can drown out hate-speech and foster a positive environment.
 For harsh rule breaking there will always still be the Clanleader as well as his Co-Leaders to step in and ban the corresponding person.

 # Technical Aspect
+Our platform uses state-of-the-art deep neural networking detoxisity AI to detect player player behaviour.
+This allows us to separate the players with good and bad behaviour.
+Our Snowflake currency is something we vision as a crypto currency on a blockchain.
+This would reinforce the legitimacy of the currency.
+All of our code is open source and we intend to stay open source.
+Most of our code is written python.